HenryCrosswell/Asymmetry_Macros/README.md

 To develop a heatmap of percentage deviation:
 1. Run "Combined - Find percentage deviation" on a shaved neural fold image
-2. when this macro finishes, run deviation map from tesslated linesV2
 2. Save resulting image (values represent percentage diversion)

 To calculate difference in 3D pixel distance